lidofinance/docs/docs/integrations/sdk.md

-# SDKs
+# SDKs and UI libraries

 <!--  -->

 ### Lido UI Library

-**Target audience**: contributors who want to use Lido UI components in their projects.
+**Target clients**: those who want to use Lido UI components in their projects.

 React components for Lido Finance projects.